-2.6 Providing the information and cooperation needed to deal with inquiries by traffic and maintenance staff or by the fault report point (circuit) at the distant end;
+Providing the information and cooperation needed to deal with inquiries by traffic and maintenance staff 2.6 or by the fault report point (circuit) at the distant end.

-2.7 Advising the fault report point (network), the network analysis point, the system availability information point and the network management point of faults affecting the automatic service as required;
+Advising the fault report point (network), the network analysis point, the system availability information 2.7 point and the network management (implementation and control point)1) of faults affecting the automatic service as required.

-2.8 Requesting the circuit control station within its own country, if controlling end, to arrange for the withdrawal from service of circuits reported faulty;
+2.8 Requesting the circuit control station within its own country, if controlling end, to arrange for the withdrawal from service of circuits reported faulty.

-2.9 Keeping informed of the progress of fault clearance;
+2.9 Keeping informed of the progress of fault clearance.

-2.10 Receiving the information about the cause of the faults;
+2.10 Receiving the information about the cause of the faults.

-2.11 Notifying details of fault clearance to the point of origin of a fault report when the fault has been cleared;
+2.11 Notifying details of fault clearance to the point of origin of a fault report when the fault has been cleared.

-2.12 Requesting the circuit control station to arrange for the return of the circuit of service, if controlling end;
+2.12 Requesting the circuit control station to arrange for the return of the circuit of service, if controlling end.

-2.13 Making or arranging for an analysis of faults as may be necessary;

-2.14 Identifying repeated faults and advising the circuit control station;
+- 2.13 Making or arranging for an analysis of faults as may be necessary. - 2.14 Identifying repeated faults and advising the circuit control station.

-2.15 Forwarding details of faults found or faults the causes of which could not be found to the network analysis point for analysis to detect long-term trends.
+Forwarding details of faults found or faults the causes of which could not be found to the network 2.15 analysis point for analysis to detect long-term trends.